How it works

 Preflight rejections

 Before the WebSocket upgrade, Opper checks balance, plan, and concurrency caps.
-Failures come back as HTTP status codes — not opaque WS closes — so you can react cleanly:
+Failures come back as HTTP status codes rather than opaque WS closes, so you can react to them:| Status | Meaning |

 401 Unauthorized | Missing key, non-runtime key, or project-less key |